-For assessing the impact of fisheries on marine habitats (ref: 2016/1251Chapter 3, 3 (b)), a routine has been set up using a combination of VMS and logbook, sales notes and vessel register data (DFAD).
+For assessing the impact of fisheries on marine habitats (ref: 2016/1251Chapter 3, 3 (b)), a routine has been set up using a combination of VMS/AIS and logbook, sales notes and vessel register data (DFAD).
 For creating the DFAD dataset, the sales notes information is distributed on the logbook data using the logbook ID and species information.
 In addition the vessel register is added using the vessel-id and landing date.
+For trips from vessels without logbooks, sales notes are available.
+For these trips, the métiers are estimated using the species composition of the landings, knowledge about the métiers used in the same area and auxiliary data.

-The VMS data are merged with DFAD data using vessel-id and fishing date to get information on the gear used as well as the DCF métier.
-Depending on the gear type, a speed filter where fishing activity is assumed is applied to the combined DFAD/VMS data to estimate the fishing activity on a high spatial resolution that can be compared with the habitat mapping.
+The VMS/AIS data are merged with DFAD data using vessel-id and fishing date to get information on the gear used as well as the DCF métier.
+Depending on the gear type, a speed filter where fishing activity is assumed is applied to the combined DFAD/VMS/AIS data to estimate the fishing activity on a high spatial resolution that can be compared with the habitat mapping.
 Using these data fishing effort as well as weights and values of species landed within an area can be estimated by gear or métier.